nithinbekal/nithinbekal.github.io/notes/rails-testing.md

 It gives you a starting point when you come back to the code, rather than having to think about what to do next.

+**Start with a failing test.**
+Add something like `assert false` that will always fail if you are writing tests for existing code.
+Then, after seeing the failing test, you can remove that line and write the proper test.

 ## Bookmarks

 - [High Low Testing](http://mikepackdev.com/blog_posts/39-high-low-testing)